nylander/Parse_MrBayes_Ancestral_States/README.md

     GAACAGGCCAAAAAGATGAACGTAGCTTCTCTACGTTCATCTGACAATGCAAACACAAGTGCTGAGCATAAACTCGCAAA
     GGTA

-Alternatively, we may filter the ancestral sequence and say, for example, that we should only give the states where the pp is above 0.99.
+**Alternatively**, we may filter the ancestral sequence and say, for example, that we should only report the states where the posterior probability is above 0.99.
 The other states are given as an "unknown" character (default is "`?`", here we will use `N`):

     $ ./parsemb.pl --cutoff 0.99 --unknown N data/dna.nex.pstat 2> /dev/null | fold
     >MyConstraint Ancestral states at node MyConstraint